notgiven688/jitterphysics2/docfx/docs/documentation/bodies.md

 Kinematic bodies (`body.BodyType == BodyType.Kinematic`) can have a velocity and therefore change their position.
 They act similar to static bodies during collisions—their velocity is not changed when colliding with a regular body.
 They do take part in collision islands.

-> [!CAUTION]
-> **Kinematic bodies**
-> Having an unstoppable object colliding with a static (immovable object) or another unstoppable object might crash the solver.
-> It must be ensured that no contact points are generated in such cases.